ThatSkiPatroller/SlackBot/README.md

 Here is the Bolt docs: https://slack.dev/bolt

 Currently have my own implementation of a Slackbot I call Bobby in app.js, so this is not a base template but my own bot.

+This app is currently being run on Glitch.com